 In United States v.
 Stevens, 994 So.2d 1062, 1067 (Fla.2008), the Florida Supreme Court held that the inability to measure the extent of the risk involved – by itself – merits the Plaintiffs with an opportunity to go forward.
 The Court stated as follows:

-Given the allegations of negligent security of the ultrahazardous material and the virtual impossibility of potential victims to protect themselves once this substance is at large, this is obviously one of those cases we contemplated in McCain, where the risk of injury is great and the corresponding duty of the lab is heightened.
+Given the allegations of negligent security of the ultrahazardous material and the virtual impossibility of potential victims to protect themselves once this substance is at large, this is one of those cases we contemplated in McCain, where the risk of injury is great and the corresponding duty of the lab is heightened.
 In a very real sense, it is this inability to measure the extent of this risk that merits giving the claimants an opportunity to go forward.
-Of course, the ultimate outcome of this case and the law it develops will be determined by the actual facts of the case as established in the trial court.
+Of course, the outcome of this case and the law it develops will be determined by the facts of the case as established in the trial court.

 (e.s.), Id. at 1070.
 Thus, the Court in Stevens held that a laboratory owed a duty of reasonable care to members of the general public to avoid an unauthorized interception and dissemination of bio-hazardous materials.